Green-out: No. 12 Notre Dame beats No. 14 Michigan 24-17 | New Country 923

 Michigan’s only offensive touchdown came with 2:18 left in the fourth quarter, when Karan Higdon rushed in from 3 yards to cut the lead to seven.

-When they last met in 2014, Notre Dame snapped Michigan’s streak of 365 consecutive games without being shut out with a 31-0 win.
+When they last met in 2014, Notre Dame snapped Michigan’s streak of 365 consecutive games without being shut out with a 31-0 win in South Bend.
 That loss also marked the beginning of the end of Brady Hoke’s tenure as Michigan coach.

-Wolverines coach Jim Harbaugh does not come into this season fretting his job, but make no mistake his program could use a change in trajectory.
-The Wolverines are now 9-9 in their last 18 games and Michigan has dropped 17 straight road games against a ranked team, dating to 2006.
-Harbaugh also fell to 1-6 against the school’s biggest rivals, Ohio State, Michigan State and Notre Dame.
+Harbaugh does not come into this season fretting his job, but make no mistake his program could use a change in trajectory.
+The Wolverines are 9-9 in their last 18 games and Michigan has dropped 17 straight road games against ranked teams, dating to 2006.

+“Where are we at?”
+Harbaugh said.
+“We’re at the beginning.
+We fought hard, competed well.
+There’s things we can build on.
+It’s not the end.
+It’s the beginning for us.”

 THE TAKEAWAY